matheusb432/rust-course/notes/04-data-collections.md

 ## Vector

-Vectors allow you to store lists of data.
+Vectors allow you to store dynamic, mutable lists of data.
 Vectors can only store values of the same type.

-Can add, remove, update elements.

 ```rust
 // The vec! macro expands to something similar to creating the vector and pushing the values into it